 I've decided that Japanese curry is probably now my favourite type of curry, the diversity and combination of spices is really unmistakable.
 Paired with pumpkin, you really can't go wrong if you're after a warming winter dish.

 This S&B curry spice blend is the spice used for different types of katsu curry - for example, breaded chicken or pork cutlets served with the curry sauce and rice.
 If you've never tried it, you need to go straight to your nearest Japanese restaurant, or you can always get the recipe for the traditional curry in Russ Crandall's excellent book Paleo Takeout.

 Just a note about the curry powder, it seems to be hard to track down in Australia.
 The best places would be Japanese supermarkets or Asian supermarkets with a large Japanese section.
 I have a friend bring it to me from the US - he buys it on Amazon (thanks Jeremy!!!).
 I've put a picture of the curry powder packaging in the photos for this post.
 There also seems to be an alternative design for the tin, all red, so maybe look out for that version here in Australia.

-Now, if you despise having to cut pumpkin in to pieces, you can roast the piece with the skin on after de-seeding as in this method from Donna Hay.
+Now, if you loathe having to cut pumpkin in to pieces, you can roast the piece with the skin on after de-seeding as in this method from Donna Hay.
 The onions and garlic can also be roasted at the same time.
 The Japanese curry spices *must* be cooked though, so they can be heated with some oil and then blended with the roasted pumpkin etc.

 I'll also post the recipe for homemade Furikake seasoning as well, I use this all the time and one recipe makes a big batch.